0xHuntoor/audits/README.md

 Got a paid bounty of high severity bug draining a contract along alot of other valuable Bugs on **HackenProof** becoming [62](https://hackenproof.com/hackers/0xhuntoor) on the all-time leaderboard

-**My mission is to be remembered whenever any one mentions Staking/DEX**
+**My mission is to be remembered whenever any one mentions Staking/DEX Integrations**
 ## Contact Me

 - **Twitter**: [@0xHuntoor](https://x.com/0xHuntoor)